Pepe Reina

 At international level, Reina played for Spain's youth team, winning the UEFA European Under-17 Championship in 1999.
-He made his senior debut in 2005, and has generally been selected as the second-choice keeper behind Iker Casillas and David de Gea.
+He made his senior debut in 2005, and was generally selected as the second-choice keeper behind Iker Casillas and David de Gea.
 He was part of the Spain squad for the 2006 FIFA World Cup and made one appearance in their victorious UEFA Euro 2008 campaign, earning him his first international honour.
 He was later part of the Spain squads that won their first ever World Cup in 2010 and their third UEFA European Championship in 2012, as well as featuring at the 2014 and 2018 World Cups.